DUE DILIGENCE CHECKLIST FORM

 THE POWER OF OBSERVATION - Consider spending a full day or two in the town where the park is located.
 If you aren't local to it, get a hotel nearby, have dinner there, and ask everyone you meet what they've heard about that park.
 Then, go park across the street at different times of the day and night and observe what is going on, what the people look like.
 Go in the morning when people are leaving for work.
 Go mid-day when people should be at work.
 Go just after 3pm when the kids are walking home from school.
 Go at 6pm when everyone gets home from work.
 Then go at 8pm, and every hour after that until it goes totally quiet.
 Take notes.
 (A word of caution here: don't risk your safety, don't stand out, don't draw attention, don't take pictures, and be ready to leave at any time if you feel your safety is threatened.)

 TALK TO THE MANAGER & TENANTS - This is only to be done once you are in escrow and during your due diligence period.
 And only with the sellers' knowledge and permission.
 Once you have it, meet with the Onsite Manager, and be prepared with a list of questions.
+Walk the entire park with the Manager with him pointing everything out to you, good and bad.
 Talk to any tenants you meet who are willing to talk to you.
 Try to do this away from the manager so that they will feel free to talk openly with you.
 Most will complain, so expect that.

 The above form is intended to be used for reference only, as an example of one possible Due Diligence Checklist Form.
 It is deemed to be reliable and complete, but is not guaranteed to be so.
 You should do your own due diligence, and consult qualified professionals to answer your tax, legal, financial and real estate questions.